Eating your food by the spoonful takes on a new meaning when it means eating the spoon, too.

-Any food in edible vessels are pretty cool.
 They sell nifty pastry spoons for appetizers at the supermarkets.
-Just for fun (or self torture, more like) I made some just to see if it is do-able at home.
-It definitely is.
-They are a bit rustic looking but I'm sure daintier hands can make them better.
+Just for fun (or self torture, more like), I tried to make some just to see if they were do-able at home.
+They definitely were.
+Although a bit rustic looking, they looked decent when filled.
+I'm sure daintier hands can make neater ones.

 Ingredients for the pastry:

 1/4 c. vegetable shortening, cut into small pieces

 1/4 to 1/2 c. cold water